 - Global awareness – the beliefs and abilities to be a resilient, confident and motivated global citizen

-In year two, you will develop more advanced knowledge and skills to do with: innovation, the fashion industry and designing fashion statements, amongst others.
+You will develop more advanced knowledge and skills to do with: innovation, the fashion industry and designing fashion statements, amongst others.

 Fashion Enterprise - 20 credits

 This module is intended to offer a range of experiences, exploring different specialist practices within the evolving fashion industry and building on industry knowledge developed in level 1.
 Through this module, you will investigate a variety of specialisms through hands on tasks offering an opportunity to investigate different roles within the fashion sphere and to begin to negotiate your own creative practice and future paths.

 The aim of this module is to build on your independent practice, encouraging you to apply knowledge gained throughout the course thus far and channel this in a way which reflects your own selected specialism and area of practice.
 You will be supported as you negotiate innovative approaches to themes and topics pertinent to the fashion industry at present; but also emerging topics from global and local movements- including social, political, humanitarian and environmental themes.